MrMAKHIJA/registration-form/README.md

 # Registration Form

 ## Description
-This is a simple registration form project created to demonstrate my skills in HTML, CSS, and JavaScript.
+This is a simple registration form project created to demonstrate my skills in HTML, and CSS.
 The form includes fields for first name, last name, email, password, and more.
 It also includes validation and a terms and conditions checkbox.

 ## Features
 - User-friendly registration form